 Red Flag #6: Poor Communication

 Consistent and proactive communication is the bedrock of a successful advisor-client relationship.
-If your advisor consistently fails to return calls or emails promptly, is reluctant to explain complex financial topics in a way you understand, or avoids regular check-ins, it’s a major red flag.
+If your advisor consistently fails to return calls or emails promptly, is reluctant to explain complex financial topics in a way you understand, or avoids regular check-ins, these are major financial advisor red flags.

 Red Flag #7: Recommends Complex or Unsuitable Products